-Whether it’s your first visit to Canberra or if you’re a seasoned traveler to the nation’s capital, we have compiled some useful information to help you plan your Festival adventure.
+Whether it’s your first visit to Canberra or you’re a seasoned traveller to the nation’s capital, we have compiled some useful information to help you plan your festival adventure.
 Discover our national cultural institutions, Canberra’s many galleries, enjoy great food, or even take a short trip to the country to taste some of our great local produce.
 Our Festival is quintessentially Canberran, so start planning your visit today.

 Canberra is a short three-hour drive from Sydney and an 8-hour drive from Melbourne.
 For more information on driving to Canberra, please visit visitcanberra.com.au.